“When your dreams turn to dust, vacuum.”

 If your life feels like a roller coaster, it can be comforting to remember that at any point in your existence, you can make the choice to begin again.

 Beginning again is wiping the slate clean and starting over.
-It’s a choice you can make at any time, but one that is often avoided until you are at your wit’s end.
-Perhaps you are at the end of your rope financially, or you just can’t stand another day at the job you hate.
+It’s a choice you can make at any time, but one that is often avoided until you are at the end of your rope.
+Perhaps you are struggling financially, or you just can’t stand another day at the job you hate.
 Maybe the health of your body or the long-term relationship you thought would last forever is going down the drain.
-You arrive at a fork in your path where the only two choices are “give up” or “begin again”.
+You arrive at a fork in your path where the only two choices are give up or start anew.

 The Courageous Choice